EvaTurtschin/3snetCO_QA_Automation_Framework/README.md

 3. Ensure JDK (17+) and Maven are installed.

-4. Run tests from the src/test/java directory.
+4. Run tests separately from the `src/test/java` directory or suites from Terminal with `mvn clean test`.

 ---